 About radiation oncology

-Radiation/medical oncology is the treatment of cancer with effective medical and radiation treatment.
+Radiation oncology is the treatment of cancer with effective radiation treatment.
 There are many different forms of cancers and radiation therapies.
-At Calaway·Young Cancer Center in Glenwood Springs, CO, our certified team of medical and radiation oncologists will create a unique treatment plan for every individual.
+At Calaway·Young Cancer Center in Glenwood Springs, CO, our certified team of radiation oncologists will create a unique treatment plan for every individual.
 The form of radiation used will depend on the type of cancer and its location.
 Our overall goal at CYCC is to safely and effectively treat men and women who are battling cancer to help prevent malignant cells from spreading in hope to eradicate the disease completely.

 Radiation Oncology Reviews